 USE OF ACCRUED LEAVE:

 -McNeese State University shall require the use of accrued paid leave-annual and sick as allowed under state and university policy for FMLA leave purposes.
 When paid leave is exhausted, or cannot be used under specific circumstances, unpaid (leave without pay) leave shall be granted to attain the twelve (12) work week entitlement.

 -An employee who has exhausted all accrued sick leave cannot be terminated for that reason if that employee has not used all the FMLA leave entitlement.

 -Leave that qualifies for FMLA purposes cannot be denied, and in all circumstances, it is the supervisor's responsibility to designate leave, paid or unpaid, as FMLA qualifying, based upon information provided by the employee, on the Application for Leave Form.

 -Leave for non-FMLA purposes, or leave requested by the employee and granted by the supervisor and the appointing authority in excess of the FMLA entitlement, shall be granted in accordance with applicable rules and university leave policies.

--Employees requiring sick leave from qualified medical professionals to Human Resources.
+-Employees requiring sick leave from qualified medical professionals to Human Resources and Student Employment.

 During any FMLA leave, McNeese State University must maintain the employee's coverage under any group health plan on the same conditions as coverage would have been provided if the employee must pay their portion of any insurance premiums while they are on Leave without Pay.